The Curse (Dubus story): Analysis

 The point of view is third person limited objective: Dubus tells everything from a neutral point of view, he talks about what happens to Mitchell with no interjections.
 He intentionally withholds information for a dramatic effect.
 Since this type of narration is the most common, it fits in with the type of story, and the fact that it could happen to anyone.

 At the very beginning of the story, the reader is treated with details about Mitchell, mostly physical.
 One is imbibed with the fact Mitchell is pretty darn normal: he is 49, he is fit and a normal height.
 He remains this way throughout the book, but Dubus says in the onset that he feels like an elderly, with an "exhaustion that could not be overcome with sleep and rest".
 He seems to be a kind man, he loves his wife and "children", he clearly cared about the victim in his bar.
 Dubus used both exposition and indirect characterization to create a likable and realistic character for The Curse.

-The setting in The Curse is pretty mundane: the first location is some bar near the boardwalk of a beach.
+The setting of The Curse is mundane: the first location is some bar near the boardwalk of a beach.

-Andre Dubus' writing style is actually very similar to Ernest Hemingway's style.
+Dubus' writing style is actually very similar to Hemingway's style.
 He states facts, which in some ways break the classic rule of "show, don't tell".
 He lists all the facts about a location, yet he still uses his words to imply details about places or people.
 "Mitchell looked away, at the front door.
-He had put the chairs upside down on the table."-Paragraph 2.
+He had put the chairs upside down on the table."
+(Paragraph 2).
 Here, Dubus tells the reader what is going on, without obfuscating the meaning with needless adjectives or purple prose.
 This creates an easy read, one that is fit for a short story and will not confuse a reader.